 VOLUNTEER WITH US - BECOME A SEA TURTLE TRACKER

 Thank you for your interest in volunteering.
 No prior experience is required - you can learn as you go.
-The first step to becoming a volunteer is to click the above icon for Signup.com and register as a new volunteer.
+The first step to becoming a volunteer is to click the above icon "I want to Volunteer" to be taken to Signup.com and register as a new volunteer.
 You will be contacted by our volunteer coordinator and invited to an orientation where you can learn more about the work we do.
 Prospective volunteers under the age of 18 should have permission from a parent or guardian.
+Any volunteers under 18 will need to have a parent or guardian accompany them on patrol.

 This is the bulk of or work and where we are busiest during the months of April through October.
-You'll start out by walking with one of our more experienced walkers, taking a ride in the Turtle Truck or UTV, or going over to Shell Key with other volunteers.
+You may start out by walking with one of our more experienced walkers or going over to Shell Key with other volunteers.
 Please note, only the volunteers named on the permit (aka "staff") will ever be allowed to directly engage with the nest, eggs, cages, or hatchlings.
 We have already filled all spots on the permit.

 So, if you aren't going to be handling turtles, why do we still need your help as a new volunteer for morning patrol?
-Our walkers are often the first people to identify the location of turtle tracks, before the Jeep gets there on St. Pete Beach, and are the ones who will be investigating Shell Key looking for tracks.
-Only the staff will locate a clutch of eggs (when necessary) but the other volunteers helps with data collection, documentation, transportation of nest staking and caging materials, etc. Beach walkers are also important ambassadors, helping visitors and local residents learn about the work we do to protect nests and what they can do to help.
+Our walkers are often the first people to identify the location of turtle tracks, before the truck or ATV gets there on St. Pete Beach, and are the ones who will be investigating Shell Key looking for tracks.
+Only the permitted staff will locate a clutch of eggs (and only when necessary) but the other volunteers help with data collection, documentation, transportation of nest staking and caging materials, etc. Beach walkers are also important ambassadors, helping visitors and local residents learn about the work we do to protect nests and what they can do to help.

 Our volunteers contribute to Ocean Conservancy's global database when they clean the beach on daily patrols and record the information in the Clean Swell app.